Crappies are a popular gamefish. They are also delicious and can be fished and eaten in many locations across the United States where the law permits.

 Deep rock piles in the water form great places for crappies to hide and call home.
 Moss and other fish food also usually grow well on rock piles as long as they are shallow enough.

 So if you do not find crappies near a food source anywhere in the lake, you should look for them around rock pile structures.
-Chances are you will more likely than not find them around such places.
+Chances are you will more likely than not see them around such places.

 Where To Catch Crappies in Winter